 How do we protect your information?

-Harvest takes the privacy of your information very seriously, and we use industry standard practices to keep your data safe and secure.
+Social Pinpoint takes the privacy of your information very seriously, and we use industry standard practices to keep your data safe and secure.

 If the Operator is a government entity, we may also be subject to additional privacy protections in their jurisdiction which, depending on your location, may include: